Anne-Marie Croteau: Career

 Croteau returned to her alma mater, Concordia, in 1997 as an assistant professor of Management Information Systems.
 Throughout the following decade, she served in various administrative roles including director of the John Molson School of Business (JMSB) Executive MBA Program, director of the Aviation MBA Program, and associate dean of Recruitment and Awards at the School of Graduate Studies.
 In 2013, Croteau was appointed associate dean of JMSB's External Relations and Business Development.
 After four years in this role, she became the first female dean of JMSB and received a Méritic award from the Réseau Action TI organization in recognition of her IT leadership and scholarship.
 In 2019, she was recognized by John Molson Women in Leadership as their Personality Of The Month.
 Later that year, JMSB became the first business school certified by Women in Governance.

-During the COVID-19 pandemic, Croteau was appointed chair of the Business School Association of Canada, a non-profit organization that aims to achieve excellence in business education across the nation.
+During the COVID-19 pandemic, Croteau was appointed chair of the Business School Association of Canada, a non-profit organization involved with business education.
 She was also named to the Collège André-Grasset's Board of Directors.